The Financial Technology Law Review: Malaysia

 It is fair to say that the respective regulators of the financial and capital markets sectors in Malaysia have encouraged fintech developments and, where necessary, proactively adjusted the regulatory framework to facilitate growth.
 For example, the Malaysian Securities Commission (the SC) was one of the first regulators in the Association of Southeast Asian Nations (ASEAN) region to introduce equity crowdfunding (ECF) guidelines.

 There are no tax incentives specifically catering to fintech companies.
 However, there are tax incentives and preferential tax rates available for certain categories of businesses that could be applicable to fintech start-ups, depending on their business areas.
 For example, the Malaysia Digital Economy Corporation Sdn Bhd (MDEC) offers a corporate tax exemption for technology start-ups in the Malaysian Digital Hub.
-At the close of 2019, MDEC announced the government's approval of the Guidelines on MSC Malaysia Financial Incentives for existing Multimedia Super Corridor (MSC) Malaysia status companies impacted by Malaysia's participation in the Organisation for Economic Co-operation and Development Base Erosion and Profit Shifting taxation initiatives.
+Because of the covid-19 pandemic, the government has also committed 100 billion ringgit to help various types of business, including small and medium-sized enterprises (SMEs).

 i Licensing and marketing